menchelab/vrprot/README.md

 # alphafold_to_vrnetzer

-bringing structures created with alphafold (or .pdb files in general) to the vrnetzer visualisation platform
+Bringing structures predicted by AlphaFold (or .pdb files in general) to the VR Netzer visualization platform.

 # our miro board